PrithivRaaj/LearnPython/Tuples in Python/README.md

 * Multiple Data Types with tuples
 * Conversion of lists to tuples
 * Tuples in a Loop

 Concatenation of Python Tuples

+To Concatenation of Python Tuples, we will use plus operators(+).

+Nesting of Python Tuples

+A nested tuple in Python means a tuple inside another tuple.

+Repetition Python Tuples

+We can create a tuple of multiple same elements from a single element in that tuple.

+Slicing Tuples in Python

+Slicing a Python tuple means dividing a tuple into small tuples using the indexing method.

+Deleting a Tuple in Python

+In this example, we are deleting a tuple using ‘del’ keyword.
+The output will be in the form of error because after deleting the tuple, it will give a NameError.

+Finding the Length of a Python Tuple

+To find the length of a tuple, we can use Python’s len() function and pass the tuple as the parameter.

+Multiple Data Types With Tuple

+Tuples in Python are heterogeneous in nature.
+This means tuples support elements with multiple datatypes.

+Converting a List to a Tuple

+We can convert a list in Python to a tuple by using the tuple() constructor and passing the list as its parameters.

+Tuples in a Loop

+We can also create a tuple with a single element in it using loops.